-What really happened…
+What really happened

-- In 1803, the US purchased a large region of land from France called the Louisiana Purchase.
+- In 1803, the US purchased a large region of land from France in a deal called the Louisiana Purchase.
 At the time, the president of the United States was Thomas Jefferson.
-He sent explorers Lewis and Clark to map out the new territory.
-They traveled beyond the borders of the new purchase, all the way to Oregon, which is off the Pacific Ocean.
-They stayed in the area during the winter months.
+He sentLewis and Clark, famous explorers, to map out the new territory.
+They traveled beyond the borders of the new purchase, all the way to Oregon, which is off the Pacific O They stayed in the area during the winter months.
 Over the next several years, more explorers from the United States and Great Britain came to this state.
 Both countries wanted to own the region.
 In 1818, they agreed to share the land.

-Stuff you should know…
+Stuff you should know

 - At almost 2,000 feet deep, Crater Lake is the deepest lake in the US and among the top 10 deepest lakes in the world.
 It was formed more than 6,500 years ago within the remains of an ancient volcano.

 - Portland’s name was decided with a coin toss.
 Had the coin landed on the other side, the city would have been named Boston.
 Wonder what the people of Massachusetts would have thought about that?

-Crazy, funny, or just plain weird…
+Crazy, funny or just plain weird

 - The state has one city named Sisters and another called Brothers.

 - Eastern Oregon is home to the biggest mushroom in the world.
-The estimated 2,400 year-old fungus spread through the roots of trees in Malheur National Forest and now covers 2,200 acres, making it the largest living organism ever found!
+The estimated 2,400-year-old fungus spread through the roots of trees in Malheur National Forest and now covers 2,200 acres, making it the largest living organism ever found.

-Tell me more…
+Tell me more

 - In the summer, the sand along the Oregon coast seems to glow.
 Tiny little forms of marine plankton called dinoflagellates wash ashore.
 They’re bioluminescent, which means their bodies glow or light up.